 Pregnancy takes 38 to 41 days following which a littler of 3 to 6 young are born.
 These are pink, hairless and the eyes are closed.
 At birth they weigh just 3g (0.1oz).
 The mother will leave them in a nest where she feeds them while they grow.

 20 days after they are born their eyes open.
 It will take 4 weeks for them to be weaned off milk.

 Sexual maturity is achieved around 2 ½ months old.

 Predators of the spinifex hopping mouse include dingoes, snakes and owls.
 They also face threats from introduced predators such as foxes and cats.

 Groups of spinifex hopping mice may number up to 10.

 They are a nocturnal animal.
 This also helps to reduce their water loss as they are not out in the sun.

-When it rains a colony of spinifex hopping mice migrate long distances to reach them.
+When it rains a colony of spinifex hopping mice may migrate long distances to reach this area.

 Spinifex Hopping mice can raise their body temperature so it is above that of their outside environment and they feel cooler.